 Cognitive Behavioral Therapy

-The most effective non-drug treatment for chronic insomnia is Cognitive Behavioral Therapy (CBT).
-The CBT procedure is a multi-component and multi-visit.
-The traditional areas of focus with CBT for insomnia are:
+The most effective non-drug treatment for chronic insomnia is Cognitive Behavioral Therapy (CBTi).
+The CBTi procedure is a multi-component and multi-visit.
+The traditional areas of focus with CBTi are:

 - sleep hygiene (sleep/wake habits)

-While effective, with CBT improvement in sleep is not rapid, and the availability of trained therapists is limited.
+While effective, improvement in sleep with CBTi is usually not rapid.
+Also, the availability of trained CBTi therapists is limited.

 Intensive Sleep Retraining

-Sleep research from Australia in 2007 and 2012 found that a behavioral technique called “Intensive Sleep Retraining” (ISR) can help people with chronic insomnia equally as well as traditional CBT in a fraction of the time.
-Specifically, the 2012 study compared ISR to the most supported component of CBT: stimulus control (associating bed/bedroom/bedtime with sleep).
+Sleep research from Australia in 2007 and 2012 found that a behavioral technique called “Intensive Sleep Retraining” (ISR) can help people with chronic insomnia equally as well as traditional CBTi in a fraction of the time.
+Specifically, the 2012 study compared ISR to the most supported component of CBTi: stimulus control (associating the bed with sleep).

 In the ISR research, the research subjects with chronic insomnia were partially sleep deprived for a night, then asked to try to fall asleep every 30 min in a laboratory, starting and ending at their normal bedtime (all night – all day).
 For each sleep trial, the subjects were given 20 minutes to fall asleep, then woken after a few minutes.
 Subjects were asked if they think they fell asleep, then told whether or not they fell asleep.
 This procedure was repeated every 30 minutes, all night and all the next day.